What is galaxy ward?

-Galaxy ward is an in-patient paediatric ward for children and young people up to the age of 18.
-The ward has 22 beds and cares for patients who may have been admitted from the emergency department, an out-patient or ambulatory clinic, or through their GP.
+Galaxy ward is an inpatient paediatric ward for children and young people up to the age of 18.
+The ward has 24 beds plus six-day surgery beds.
+We care for patients who have been admitted from the emergency department, an outpatient or ambulatory clinic, or through their GP.
 Patients may also be admitted for planned procedures and operations.

-When your child arrives on the ward, they will be seen by members of the nursing and medical teams who will examine your child and take a full medical history.
+When your child arrives on the ward, they will be seen by members of the nursing and medical teams.
+They will examine your child and take a full medical history.
+A nurse or healthcare assistant will confirm your details, such as home address and telephone number.

 What happens once my child has been admitted?